 - Electric Screwdriver

 - Phillips head drive bit

 - Masking tape (for use in speaker setup)

-Uncrating the Mezzo
+Uncrating the Mezzo Convergent Synergy

-A minimum of two strong adults is required to set up the Mezzo.
+A minimum of two strong adults is required to set up the Mezzo Convergent Synergy.
+1. With the crate lid facing up, unscrew the wood screws securing the lid.
+Re-